DeepTrackAI/DeepTrack2/README.md

   <a href="/LICENSE">License</a>
 </p>

-DeepTrack2 is a modular Python library for generating, manipulating, and analyzing image data pipelines for machine learning and experimental imaging.
+DeepTrack2 is a modular Python library for generating, manipulating, and analyzing image data pipelines for machine learning and digital microscopy.

-<b>TensorFlow Compatibility Notice:</b>
+> <b>TensorFlow Compatibility Notice:</b>
-DeepTrack2 version 2.0 and subsequent do not support TensorFlow.
+> DeepTrack2 version 2.0 and subsequent do not support TensorFlow.
 If you need TensorFlow support, please install the legacy version 1.7.

-The following quick start guide is intended for complete beginners to understand how to use DeepTrack2, from installation to training your first model.
+The following quick-start guide is intended for complete beginners to understand how to use DeepTrack2, from installation to training your first model.
 Let's get started!

 # Installation